-Blender is a full 3D modeling software created in 1995 and is quite popular in the realm of animation and film because of its many capabilities.
-Blender is unique in that it is entirely free and open-source, which means it is continually being updated.
+Blender is a full 3D modeling software created in 1995 and is quite popular in animation and film because of its many capabilities.
+Blender is unique because it is entirely free and open-source, which means it is continually being updated.
 It has a large community that meets regularly worldwide to exchange best practices and user concerns.

 Is 3D Printing in Blender as fantastic as it appears?
 Let’s return to the basics of the Blender software!